 A letter including the defendants name, date of birth and case number (if known), as well as a list of the documents you want copied.

 A felony offense is a criminal charge which carries a maximum penalty of a state prison term, or in certain cases, the death penalty.
 Other possible penalties include: probation, county jail, fines, or a combination thereof.

 A misdemeanor offense is a criminal charge which carries a maximum penalty of one year in the county jail.
 Other possible penalties include: probation, county jail or work program, fines, or a combination thereof.

 WHAT ARE THE DIFFERENT SENTENCES THE JUDGE COULD IMPOSE?

 State and local laws define crimes and specify punishment.
-The maximum sentence for an infraction is a fine; for a misdemeanor it is up to one year in a county jail or a fine or both; and for a felony it is time in a state prison or, for some murders, death.
+The maximum sentence for an infraction is a fine; for a misdemeanor it is up to one year in a county jail or a fine or both; and for a felony it is more than one year in jail, time in a state prison or, for some murders, death.

 60 N. Washington Street